NuwanSriBandara/Elemantra/hardware design/readme.md

-The SOLIDWORKS design resources for the proposed hardware framework can be made available upon reasonable request from the corresponding author through pmnsribandara@gmail.com or elemantra.stimulus@gmail.com
+The SOLIDWORKS design resources for the proposed hardware framework can be made available upon reasonable request to the corresponding author through pmnsribandara@gmail.com or elemantra.stimulus@gmail.com